Lead Opinion

 González’s second claim is that she has a constitutionally protected property right to her position as Executive Director IV and that she was deprived of this right without due process of law.
 The district court held that González did not have a property interest in the Executive Director IV position because it was obtained in violation of Puerto Rico law.
 We agree.

-In their motion for summary judgment, Zayas and Maldonado argued that the transfer violated the Personnel Act in two ways: (1) González had been improperly reinstated under Puerto Rico law which forbids any transfer of public service personnel two months prior to and two months after an election; and (2) González was improperly reinstated to a career position three levels higher than that to which she was entitled.
+In them motion for summary judgment, Zayas and Maldonado argued that the transfer violated the Personnel Act in two ways: (1) González had been improperly reinstated under Puerto Rico law which forbids any transfer of public service personnel two months prior to and two months after an election; and (2) González wаs improperly reinstated to a career position three levels higher than that to which she was entitled.

-We agree with the district court‘s holding that González‘s reinstatement did not violate the ban on transfers of public service personnel two months prior to and two months after an election.
-See
+We agree with the district court’s holding that González’s reinstatement did not violate the ban on transfers of public service personnel two months prior to and two months after an election.
+See 3 P.R.
+Laws Ann. § 1337.
+González was reinstated to the Executive Director IV position on September 1, 2000, more than two months before the elections were held on November 6, 2000.
+The reinstatement on September 1, 2000, was therefore outside the prohibited period.

 C. Scope of the Summary Judgment Record

-There was sufficient evidence in the record in English to sustain a finding that González was reinstated in violation of the Personnel Act.
+There was sufficient evidence in the record in English to sustain a finding that González was reinstated in violаtion of the Personnel Act.
 The evidence submitted in Spanish therefore does not affect the disposition of this case.

 D. The State Claims